 Additionally, organizations can reach out to us to facilitate customized workshops in the workplace around common challenges such as teaching managers how to be coaches, improving feedback conversations, and maximizing productivity without sacrificing quality.
 We provide additional education in increasing retention and improving employee satisfaction overall so employees can learn to leverage their strengths and seek out partners and team members who possess complementary strengths to help companies achieve their bottom line.

-If you’re definitely interested in figuring out what makes you happy personally and professionally but you don’t live in New York, aren’t sure a therapy or coaching commitment is right for you, or just don’t have room in your budget for it, never fear, there is yet another option for you!
-I wrote a book companion to the coaching work I do called Forward in Heels: A Step-By-Step Guide To Having It All For Badass Women Who Want To Excel At What They Do, Stand Tall, And Own Their Worth So They Can Light Up The World.
-I created this resource in order to consolidate my career advice into one place, complete with examples and worksheets so readers can progress through the stages on their own terms or their own timelines.
+The book companion to therapy and coaching: Forward in Heels: A Step-By-Step Guide To Having It All For Badass Women Who Want To Excel At What They Do, Stand Tall, And Own Their Worth So They Can Light Up The World.
+This resource consolidates all of my career advice into one place, complete with examples and worksheets so readers can progress through the stages on their own terms and their own timelines.
 This book can be read as a standalone, guiding you from beginning to end of the process of moving Forward in Heels, or it can be used as a supplemental resource to hold you accountable while you engage in ongoing therapy or coaching.
 Choose whichever format works best for you; the e-book provides direct links to cited resources, or the paperback allows you to write in it to complete the exercises at your own pace if you prefer a more tactile experience.

 Both therapy and coaching are gaining popularity in professional communities as necessary strategies for successful development of individuals, managers, and leaders.
 Both organizations and individuals see the benefits of therapy and coaching as tools to help high-potential employees become transformational leaders.